richtastic/ff/src/wiki/sfm.md

 If the source camera is available taking photos of a known geometry allows for values at each stage of projection to be known, to allow solving for the unknown model parameters

+object / blob based:

+input: image of grid
+- get corners
+- get blobs (inset pixels)
+- center-to-center check connect blobs
+	- passing a corner connects the 2 blobs & evaluates corner point
+	- blob size is min/max: shortes & longest distance to edge pixel
+- find one of the corner blobs (only connected to a single blob)
+- determine connectivity from graph
+- inner checkerboard points are more reliable

+=> todo: handle partial cases...
+=> todo: more robust
+...

+...
 <br/>
 <br/>